sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/configure_with_wifi.md

 ![Save and Exit buttons](<img/WiFi Config/SparkFun RTK WiFi Config - Save Steps.png>)

 Once settings are input, please press ‘Save Configuration’.
 This will validate any settings, show any errors that need adjustment, and send the settings to the unit.
-The page will remain active until the user presses ‘Exit to Rover Mode’ at which point the unit will exit WiFi configuration and return to standard Rover mode.
+The page will remain active until the user presses ‘Exit and Reset’ at which point the unit will exit WiFi configuration and return to whichever mode was selected in the **System Configuration** tab **System Initial State** drop-down (Base, Rover or NTP).